cosminadrianpopescu/azul/test-cases.md

 * open a tab remote
 * kill the ssh process
 * from the remote tab with the ssh killed, try to open another remote tab (you won't be able to insert the //)

+# Create issue during session load

+* in a session file, replace a tab_id with a non existing tab_id

+# Layout panic and restore

+* lots of tests to stress it.